codespin-ai/codespin/README.md

   - dep2.py
 ---

-Generate a Python CLI script named index.py that accepts arguments, called the calculate() function in dep1.py and prints their sum with print() in dep2.py.
+Generate a Python CLI script named index.py that accepts arguments, calls calculate() function in dep1.py and prints their sum with print() in dep2.py.
 ```

 #### In-place Includes in Prompt Files